wmgroot/servicer/README.md

 PROJECT_NAME: my-project
 SERVICE_ENVIRONMENT: test
 ```

+`.env.yaml` can also be defined at `~/.servicer/.env.yaml` to support multi-project defaults.
+Values in the project level `.env.yaml` will take precedence over values in your user folder.

 ## Git Integration ##
 Servicer provides a few handy Git integrations to optimize jobs.
 By default, git integration is disabled.
 To enable it, set `git: enabled` to `true`.